 - Windows Server 2019

-The Citrix-managed images already have a Citrix VDA and troubleshooting tools installed.
+Each Citrix prepared image has a Citrix VDA and troubleshooting tools installed.
 The VDA is the communication mechanism between your users’ machines and the Citrix Cloud infrastructure that manages the service.

 You can also import and use your own images from Azure.
 You must install a VDA (and other software) on the image before it can be used to create a catalog.